Motion-R1: Enhancing Motion Generation with Decomposed Chain-of-Thought and RL Binding: Related Work

-In parallel, VQ-VAE-based methods~\cite{Guo_2022_CVPR,hongAvatarCLIPZeroShotTextDriven2022,petrovichTEMOSGeneratingDiverse2022,guoTM2TStochasticTokenized2022,athanasiouTEACHTemporalAction2022} discretize motion representations to facilitate efficient sequence modeling and better alignment with language, providing a more interpretable latent space.
+In parallel, VQ-VAE-based methods~\cite{Guo_2022_CVPR,hongAvatarCLIPZeroShotTextDriven2022,petrovichTEMOSGeneratingDiverse2022,guoTM2TStochasticTokenized2022,athanasiouTEACHTemporalAction2022,zhang2024infinimotion,zhang2025motion,li2025remomask,zhang2024motionavatar,zhang2024kmm} discretize motion representations to facilitate efficient sequence modeling and better alignment with language, providing a more interpretable latent space.
 Building on this, LLMs have been integrated into the generation process to enhance the quality and control of generated motions.
 For instance, T2M-GPT \citep{zhangT2MGPTGeneratingHuman2023} combines VQ-VAE with GPT in a two-stage framework for high-quality generation.
 Subsequent works such as MotionDiffuse~\cite{zhangMotionDiffuseTextDrivenHuman2022}, MotionCLIP \citep{tevet2022motionclip}, and MotionGPT \citep{jiangMotionGPTHumanMotion2023} integrate diffusion modeling, contrastive learning, and Transformer architectures to enhance fidelity and semantic consistency further.
 MotionAgent \citep{wang2024motionagent} further incorporates semantic planning for robust generalization in complex task scenarios.
-Meanwhile, with the development of reinforcement learning, MotionRL~\cite{liuMotionRLAlignTexttoMotion2024} leverages PPO~\cite{schulman2017proximal} to improve the generation based on human preferences prior knowledge.
+Meanwhile, with the development of reinforcement learning, MotionRL~\cite{liuMotionRLAlignTexttoMotion2024} leverages PPO~\cite{schulman2017proximal} to improve the generation based on human preferences prior knowledge, while MotionCritic~\cite{wang2025aligninghumanmotiongeneration} introduces a critic model to align generated motions with textual semantics through preference-driven optimization.

-However, despite these advances, current T2M methods largely adopt an end-to-end mapping mode, lacking explicit reasoning capabilities over complex linguistic instructions.
-Our approach aims to address this gap by introducing a CoT-guided and reward-optimized framework for 3D human motion generation, enhancing the interpretability and diversity of the generated motions.
+Despite recent advances, T2M methods largely rely on end-to-end mapping and lack explicit reasoning over complex instructions~\cite{zhang2024motion,zhang2025flashmo}.
+Our approach addresses this by combining a decomposed CoT mechanism for interpretable motion reasoning with an RL Binding strategy for efficient multimodal alignment, enabling coherent and semantically grounded motion generation without costly annotations.